sogno-platform/dpsim/docs/hugo/content/en/docs/Developer Guide/Attributes and Scheduling/interface-tasks.md

 ## Task execution is not the moment of transfer

-When these tasks execute is not when the data actually crosses the boundary.
+For `InterfaceVillas`, when these tasks execute is not when the data actually crosses the boundary.
 The interface spawns a reader thread and a writer thread and communicates with them over a lock-free queue.

 The consequence is the useful part: a slow import or export does not block the solver.
 The simulation hands a value to the queue and continues.
 That is what makes an interface to a slow or unreliable far side usable at all, and it is also why a value read this step may have been produced some time ago.

-Blocking is opt-in through `blockOnRead` and `syncOnSimulationStart` on the import, described on the co-simulation page.
-Those are the only ways the exchange paces the simulation.
+Blocking is opt-in through `blockOnRead` and `syncOnSimulationStart` on the import.
+For the queued interface those are the only ways the exchange paces the simulation.

+`InterfaceVillasQueueless` has no such thread and no queue. `PreStep` calls `read()` and `PostStep` calls `write()` directly, on the simulation thread, so for this interface task execution *is* the moment of transfer.
+That is where its lower latency comes from, and it is also why the behaviour on a missed read matters so much here: with `blockOnRead` set, the solver itself is what waits.